Sparronator9999/YAMDCC/README.md

 - Steps to reproduce the issue
 - Relevant screenshots when needed

-However, know that I **don't check my GitHub page very often** when I'm not working on anything, so your issue may remain open for a while before I answer it.
+However, know that I **may not check my GitHub page very often** when I'm not working on anything, so your issue may remain open for a while before I answer it.

 ## Roadmap